populationgenomics/team-docs/getting_started.md

   concrete suggestions on how to improve the code.

 It's okay to spend a lot of time on reviews!
-This is a big part of your responsibilities and we really care about high code quality.
+This is a big part of your responsibilities, and we really care about high code quality.

 To review someone else’s PR, click on "Files changed".
 This will show the diff between the old code and the new proposed changes.
 You can make comments on